SNAP Benefits in Missouri: How to Apply and Qualify

 What Can You Buy with SNAP Benefits?

 It's also important to know what you cannot buy with your SNAP benefits.
-Generally, non-food items and foods meant to be eaten in the store are not allowed.
-These items must be purchased with another form of payment.
+Generally, non-food items and prepared hot meals are not eligible for purchase with your EBT card.
+These items must be paid for with another form of payment.

 How to Manage Your SNAP Benefits

-Managing your SNAP benefits helps you make the most of your monthly food assistance and stay on top of important dates.
+Managing your SNAP benefits helps you make the most of them.
+Knowing your balance and when benefits arrive helps you budget.

 EBT Deposit Schedule in Missouri

-You can find your exact payment date in our Missouri deposit schedule.
+You can check your specific payment date in our Missouri deposit schedule.

 How to Check Your EBT Card Balance